cerndb/SparkPlugins/README.md

 Spark performance dashboards.

 ## Plugins: examples and filesystem instrumentation
+  - Demos and basic
     - DemoPlugin
       - basic plugin, for demo and testing
     - DemoMetricsPlugin
       - example plugin illustrating integration with Spark metrics system
     - RunOSCommandPlugin
      - simple plugin, illustrating startup action, for demo and testing
+  - Cgroup instrumentation of key system resource usage, intended mostly for Spark on containers/Kubernetes
+    - CgroupMetrics
+      - collects metrics from CGroup /sys/fs and from /proc filesystem for CPU, Memory and Network usage
+  - Hadoop I/O metrics
     - HDFSMetrics32
       - collects extended HDFS metrics using GlobalFilesystemStatistics API, use with Hadoop 2.8 and higher
     - OCIMetrics27
       - collects metrics for the OCI-hdfs-connector, an S3 wrapper for OCI, use with Hadoop 2.7 and higher
     - ROOTMetrics27
       - collects metrics for the Hadoop-XRootD connector, used by CERN EOS storage, use with Hadoop 2.7 and higher
     - S3AMetrics27
       - collects S3A metrics, use with for Hadoop 2.7 and higher
     - S3AMetrics32
       - collects extended S3A metrics, use with for Hadoop 2.8 and higher

 ## Experimental plugins
 - Experimental plugins exposing metrics for I/O-time instrumentation of Hadoop-compliant filesystems.